Unadilla Man Shot Dead by New York State Police - NewsBreak

 Unadilla Man Shot Dead by New York State Police

 The investigation is underway after an Otsego County man was shot dead by a New York State Trooper.
-State police say they were called to a reported domestic dispute on Lyons Street in...wnbf.com
+State police say they were called to a reported domestic dispute on Lyons Street in...981thehawk.com

 The investigation is underway after an Otsego County man was shot dead by a New York State Trooper.
-State police say they were called to a reported domestic dispute on Lyons Street in...wnbf.com
+State police say they were called to a reported domestic dispute on Lyons Street in...981thehawk.com

 Comments / 0